Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Roots: Spreads by rhizomes.
 Somewhat invasive.

-Wildlife: Attracts medium to large butterflies and hummingbirds.
-May be browsed by mammals.
+Wildlife: The flowers attract medium to large butterflies and hummingbirds.
+The foliage may be browsed by mammals.

 Toxic / Danger: No.